This old family recipe makes flavorful and tender Italian meatballs (no breadcrumbs needed)!

 - Wet your hands a little or coat them with a tad of olive oil for easy rolling.

-- Don't pack them too tightly cause that affects their texture and can make them too chewy.
+- For flavorful meatballs, don't pack them too tightly cause that affects the texture and can make them too chewy.

 - Place them back into the fridge if you still have to start the tomato sauce so the meatballs stay cold, or make them while the tomato sauce is already simmering on the stove.